Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 ### 5/28/2024
 Mostly worked on coding the algorithm
-- finished encryption and encryption
+- finished encryption and decryption
 - wrote helper methods
 - refactored some code